Tips to Save Energy This Spring

 Prevent excess moisture

 Spring is a great time to get your dehumidifier ready for the increased humidity the season brings.
 While it's important to control high humidity in basements to prevent mold growth and improve indoor air quality, dehumidifiers can cost as much as $50 per month to operate.
-Look for ways to control moisture and reduce run time by:
+Look for ways to control moisture and reduce run time by doing the following:

-- Checking gutter and downspout drainage.
+- Check gutter and downspout drainage.
 Gutters should drain 4 to 6 feet away from the house.

-- Sloping soil away from your home's foundation.
+- Slope soil away from your home's foundation.

-- Looking for the ENERGY STAR® label when buying a new dehumidifier.
+- Look for the ENERGY STAR® label when buying a new dehumidifier.

-- Setting your humidifier to a 50% relative humidity setting and checking for leaking hose connections.
+- Set your humidifier to a 50% relative humidity setting and checking for leaking hose connections.
 And don't forget to empty it regularly or connect the hose to a drain.